jond-andrew/workflow/README.md

+# 301, MOVED: This now lives at [this link](https://cd.splunkdev.com/jond-andrew-davis/workflow)

+Moved, latest version there.
+May or may not leave this README present.

 # workflow

 This is a collection of snippets, settings and resources related to setting up a dev env or "workflow".